zach-c-d/zachdonsky.xyz/src/pages/projects/chalmerscards/index.md

 > Homelessness should not exist.
 It's a bug in Toronto's DNA.
 People should be free to live how they like, but no one should ever feel they have no choice but to sleep on the street.

 My goal going into thesis year at OCAD was to put a dent in Toronto's population experiencing homelessness.
+I started with my favorite design philosophy:

-My favorite design philosophy is: "Fall in love with the problem, not your solution.
+>"Fall in love with the problem, not your solution.
 Solutions are just your experiments."

 In this case, I identified the problem as being that **Toronto's social infrastructure was failing to scale with the increasing homeless population**.
 I began by trying to fall in love with the structures of Toronto's social infrastructure